Skip to main content

 • Budget Alignment: Helps confirm that you're not overspending relative to overall returns.

-Calculating the marketing efficiency ratio (MER) is simple:
+Calculating MER is simple:

-• Step 1: Add up the total revenue generated within a chosen period (e.g., one month).
+1. Step 1: Add up the total revenue generated within a chosen period (e.g., one month).
 This should include all eCommerce sales.

-• Step 2: Calculate your total marketing spend for that same period (ad spend across Google, Facebook, influencer campaigns, etc.).
+2. Step 2: Calculate your total marketing spend for that same period (ad spend across Google, Facebook, influencer campaigns, etc.).

-• Step 3: Divide the total revenue by the total marketing spend.
+3. Step 3: Divide the total revenue by the total marketing spend.

-For instance, if your total revenue last month was $100,000 and your combined marketing spend was $20,000, your marketing efficiency ratio is:
+For instance, if your total revenue last month was $100,000 and your combined marketing spend was $20,000, your MER is:

 MER = $100,000 / $20,000 = 5